campisano/terraform_google_module/README.md

 chmod 400 ~/.ssh/gcp-keypair
 ```

-* And remember, the free tier has strict limits, the first that you must manage is to use a free tier compatible region as place to create your VPSs.
-In this example we will use `us-east1`.

 * The Terraform command.
 To install, see [the official doc](https://www.terraform.io/downloads.html).

 * Install [Make](https://www.gnu.org/software/make/).
 This tool is used to run predefined Terraform commands.

-* Choose a O.S. image to use in your VPSs.
-A list is available [here](https://console.cloud.google.com/compute/images).
-In this example we will use `debian-cloud/debian-10`.